Last Updated on February 11, 2024

 The Tree Center is owned & operated by the nephew of the owners of Garden Goods Direct.
 To say there is some animosity from the Garden Goods Direct ownership would be an understatement.

 Woodie’s Garden Goods has an impressive number of evergreen trees & shrubs.
-Mostly 1 and 3 gallon sizes.
-They also offer a wide selection of deciduous trees & shrubs, perennials and even house plants.
+Mostly 1 and 3-gallon sizes.
+They also offer a wide selection of deciduous trees & shrubs, perennials, and even house plants.
+They have one of the best collections of houseplants at reasonable prices available online.

 Our bottom line is that they are plant people, not online marketing people.
-That’s not a totally bad thing!
-They have quality plants, I would order from them on the phone & avoid the gimmicky traps on their website that could cost your extra.
+That’s not a bad thing!
+They have quality plants, I would order from them on the phone & avoid the gimmicky traps on their website that could cost you extra.

 What were the red flags?
-We deducted three points for the following reasons.
+We deducted two points for the following reasons.

 - Their guarantee and return policies are very similar to Nature Hills.
 That’s not a good thing.
 You will get a 50% store credit if something you bought from them dies.
-They do cover that for a full year where others charge for a full 1 year guarantee.
-They also charge a 10% ($10 minimum) if you cancel an order before it ships.
+They do cover that for a full year whereas others charge for a full 1-year guarantee.
+They also charge 10% ($10 minimum) if you cancel an order before it ships.
 Fulfilling orders for live plants is not easy.
 It’s not like a robot pulling a product off a shelf in a warehouse somewhere.
-Having worked in the business, and actually spending time in fields pulling trees & shrubs for orders, I can vouch that it is labor intensive.
+Having worked in the business, and spending time in fields pulling trees & shrubs for orders, I can vouch that it is labor-intensive.

 - Conflicting number of reviews online between their Google ads and Google itself.
 Very few product reviews as well.